ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 If you would like to deactivate your virtual environment at any time, use the command `deactivate`.

-## 3. Install the HEAL Data Utilities
+## 2. Install the HEAL Data Utilities

 Now that you’ve created and activated your virtual environment, you can install the HEAL Data Utilities.

 `pip install healdata-utils`

-Next, to confirm that the HEAL Data Utilities package was installed correctly:
+Next, to check that the HEAL Data Utilities package was installed in the virtual environment rather than your local computer, do the following:

 `which vlmd`